 Protect your Data

 Hackers can’t steal information they can’t find.
 Vital data like passwords, bank account numbers, your Social Security number, and date of birth shouldn’t be available on your computer.
+Never save them in an unsecured manner like in Notepad or Word.
+It is however fine to use a good Password Manager.
 Also, don’t send this information through emails or chats where it’s almost never encrypted and secure.

 Keep all important data off your smartphone, too.
 Phones are even less secure than computers, so never text this kind of information or send it by email or private messages where it can be intercepted.
 To avoid your smartphone’s own software tracking you, go into the privacy settings on your phone and turn off its ability to detect your location.